GibbonEdu/docs/content/developers/getting-started/developer-workflow.md

 ### Release Schedule

-We aim to release a new version every 6 months, usually every January and June.
+We aim to release a new version every 6 months.
+Starting with v26, releases are every November and April.
 There is a string freeze one month before each release, where all interface strings fixed and shared with translators via POEditor.

 Each version, stable or development, is denoted with a major semantic version (e.g., v16.0.0).
 Updates to a stable version are only released in the case of a security concern, and are tagged as a patch version (e.g., v16.0.1).